Capstone-SafeCode/Documentations/README.md

 - [Non-technical](Non-technical.md)

 ### Documentation with licences
-This documentations are awailable when you got a licence (Free, Team or Entreprise).<br>
+These documentations are available when you have a licence (Free, Team or Entreprise).<br>
 - [Free - Level 1](Technical-Lv1.md)<br>
 - [Team - Level 2](Technical-Lv2.md)<br>
 - [Enterprise - Level 3](Technical-Lv3.md)